KarolDuracz/SVG-Mind-Tree/README.md

 curl http://localhost:5000/api/nodes | findstr /i "description id" | find /c /v ""
 ```

-For example, in a scenario where the first node created in the node plan has ID #4, the root node.
+For example, in a scenario where the first node created in node plan has ID #4, the root node.
 Subsequent root nodes were created and other nodes were connected to root ID 4.
-Now, ID 4 is not the starting node that starts the playback sequence.
+Now, ID 4 is not starting node that starts the playback sequence.
 Only the nodes that were connected to it.
-This can be verified by knowing the root ID, for example.
+This can be verified by knowing root ID, for example.

 1. Displays information about Node #4